Distribution Prototype Diffusion Learning for Open-set Supervised Anomaly Detection: Introduction

 To address the aforementioned issue, in this work, we propose a Distribution Prototype Diffusion Learning (DPDL) method for open-set supervised anomaly detection.
 Considering abundant and diverse normal samples but very limited anomaly data, our method involves learning latent distribution prototypes, specifically multiple Gaussian distributions, onto which all observed normal samples can be effectively projected.
 To facilitate the mapping of normal samples into the prototype space, we leverage Schrödinger bridge (SB) framework, which enables a diffusive transition by aligning the distributions of these samples with the prototypes.
 The SB-based diffusion way could mitigate the out-of-distribution issue for normal samples to some extent.
 Within the distribution prototype space, we push observed anomaly samples away from normal samples to enhance discriminative capacity.
 Notably, both the prototypes and the diffusive bridge are learned jointly, resulting in a robust embedding space for normal samples.
 Moreover, to enhance generalization across unseen anomaly domains, we introduce a dispersion feature learning mechanism that maps intermediate features to a hyperspherical space, leveraging a mixture of von Mises-Fisher (vMF) distributions.
 This approach bolsters directional feature extraction and promotes robust inter-sample separation, facilitating effective identification of out-of-distribution samples.
 Experiments demonstrate that our method greatly improves detection capabilities for unseen anomalies.
-In the single-anomaly training setting, DPDL outperforms the next best-performing method by over 8.3\% on datasets including AITEX, ELPV, and Mastcam.

 In summary, our contributions are three-fold: i) we propose a distribution prototype diffusion learning framework that jointly learns multiple Gaussian prototypes and the associated diffusion bridge, creating a compact and discriminative embedding space; ii) we develop dispersion feature learning in hyperspherical space to enhance inter-sample separation and improve generalization; iii) we achieve state-of-the-art performance in 9 public datasets, demonstrating the efficacy of our approach.